Shared beliefs and not delusions are behind most cases of targeted attacks.

 About Extreme Overvalued Beliefs

 Riveting and surprising in its persuasive simplicity, Extreme Overvalued Beliefs (Oxford University Press) makes a profound argument that most violent targeted attacks are incorrectly classified as motivated by delusions or obsessions.
-Drawing on exceptionally clear and vivid details of crimes such as the JFK assassination, Oklahoma City bombing, and the January 6th US Capitol attack, as well as the Sandy Hook and Uvalde school shootings, the monograph illuminates three easily understood cognitive drivers of targeted attacks, arguing that we must embrace these in order to thwart future incendiary acts.
+Drawing on exceptionally clear and vivid details of crimes such as the JFK assassination, Oklahoma City bombing, as well as the Sandy Hook and Uvalde school shootings, the monograph illuminates three easily understood cognitive drivers of targeted attacks, arguing that we must embrace these in order to thwart future incendiary acts.
 Reprising the work of neuroscientist Carl Wernicke, Dr. Rahman elegantly separates culturally shared, relished, and extreme ideologies from delusional thinking.
-Extreme Overvalued Beliefs belongs in the libraries of mental health and legal professionals but will also appeal to those yearning to learn more about the epidemic of mass violence we have become accustomed to living with.
+Extreme Overvalued Beliefs belongs in the libraries of mental health and legal professionals but will appeal to those yearning to learn more about mass violence, eating disorders, identity disturbance, and even suicides.
+We must begin to prevent these through cognitive dissonance or "pre-bunking" programs at schools.

 Praise